wonaya/BisuKit/README.md

 These are some of the packages that BisKit requires (links and version to be updated) :
 - RPy2 for Python
-- R libraries (big.memory, GenomicRanges, data.table)
+- R libraries (big.memory, GenomicRanges, data.table, ggplot2)

 The files you need in path are not actually BAM files but Context specific methylation extracted files http://www.bioinformatics.babraham.ac.uk/projects/bismark/Bismark_User_Guide_v0.14.4.pdf